 The Pathology Call Centre coordinates all private work for North West London Pathology.
-If you would like prices or advice regarding any non-NHS Pathology please contact Sonia De Castro, Business Support Coordinator on 020 331 26140 or email at sonia.decastro@nhs.net.
+If you would like prices or advice regarding any non-NHS Pathology please contact Sonia De Castro, Contracts lead on 020 331 26140 or email at sonia.decastro@nhs.net.